akashacms/akashacms-website/documents/plugins/social-buttons.html.md

 These options can also be added to the options object.

-* `enableGoogleTracking` - If set to `true` then Google Analytics tracking is enabled.
+* `google-tracking` - If set to `true` then Google Analytics tracking is enabled.
-* `disablePopularShares` - If set to `true` the "Popular Shares" screen is turned off.
+* `disable-popular-shares` - If set to `true` the "Popular Shares" screen is turned off.
-* `disableHoverWidget` - If set to `true` the widget that pops up mouse hover is disabled.
+* `disable-hover-widget` - If set to `true` the widget that pops up mouse hover is disabled.
-* `headerTitle` - Adds the title to the ShareThis frame.
+* `header-title` - Adds the title to the ShareThis frame.
-* `headerFGColor` - Sets the foreground color of the header in the ShareThis frame.
+* `header-color-fg` - Sets the foreground color of the header in the ShareThis frame.
-* `headerBGColor` - ditto for the background color
+* `header-color-bg` - ditto for the background color

 # Google+ simple button